shortmoose/customurls/README.md

 Google docs URL.

 - https://\<domain\>/\<key\> will redirect you to the assigned URL.
-- https://\<domain\>/admin/\<key\> will allow you to assign a URL to the given key.
-- https://\<domain\>/admin/ls will give you information about how often each key has been used.

-All "admin" links are only accessible to administrators of your site.
-This allows you to easily configure who can modify the URL to key mapping.

 ## Setting up a custom search in your browser